-- Paying high fees or other costs: Expensive fees on mutual funds can make it tough to make a good return.
+- Paying high fees or other costs: Expensive fees on mutual funds can make it tough to earn a good return.
 Beware of actively-managed mutual funds or ones with sales loads.

 Most people have stocks in their investment portfolio, and for a good reason.
 According to Ibbotson Associates, stocks have reliably returned an average rate of 10% annually since 1926.
-This is higher than the return you're likely to get from many other investments, especially less risky ones such as bonds.
+This is higher than the return you're likely to get from many other investments.
 However, be cautious with stocks.
 You could buy stock in established, blue-chip companies that have a fairly stable stock price, pay out dividends, and are considered relatively safe.
-Or, you could choose to invest in smaller companies, such as startups or penny-stock firms, where your returns are much more volatile.
+If you choose to invest in smaller companies, such as startups or penny-stock firms, your returns are much more volatile.

-A popular way to offset some of the risks from investing in stocks is to keep a certain amount of your money invested in bonds.
-When you purchase bonds, you're essentially lending money to a corporation, municipality, or other government entity, depending on which bonds you buy.
-Bonds generally provide more safety than stocks and are given a rating from agencies such as Moody's and Standard & Poor's.
-Ratings act like a credit score or report card, and AAA-rated bonds are considered the safest.
+A popular way to offset some risk from investing in stocks is to keep some money invested in bonds.
+When you purchase bonds, you're essentially lending money to a corporation, municipality, or other government entity.
+Bonds are generally safer and receive a rating from agencies such as Moody's, Standard & Poor's, and Fitch.
+Ratings act like a report card, and AAA-rated bonds are considered the safest.

 You can choose from a wide variety of funds with different risk profiles.
 Some hold large-company stocks; some blend large- and small-company stocks; some hold bonds; some hold gold and other precious metals; some hold shares in foreign corporations; and just about any other asset type that comes to mind.
 While mutual funds don't completely take away risk, you can use them to hedge against risk from other investments.

-By diversifying their portfolio with investments of various degrees of risk, they hope to take advantage of a rising market and protect themselves from dramatic losses in a down market.
+By diversifying their portfolio with investments of various degrees of risk, these investors hope to take advantage of a rising market and protect themselves from dramatic losses in a down market.